qdm12/htmlspitter/README.md

 ### TODOs

+- Record bad urls crashing Chromium and return an error message
+- Limit cache in terms of MB
+- Limit Chromium instances in terms of RAM
+- Compression Gzip
 - Sync same URL with Redis (not getting twice the same URL)
 - Sync Cache with Postgresql or Redis depending on size
-- Limit cache in terms of MB
-- Limit Chromium instances in terms of ram
 - Limit data size in Postgresql according to time created
 - Unit testing
-- Environment variables
-    - verbosity level
-    - cache size
-    - cache duration
-    - queue length
-- Compression Gzip
-- Add colors, emojis
 - ReactJS GUI
 - Static binary in Scratch Docker image
-- Multiple threads, need for mutex for cache?
 - ARM image with Travis CI

 ## Credits